panther-labs/panther/docs/gitbook/development.md

 You can also deploy from an EC2 instance with Docker and git installed in the same region you're deploying Panther to.
 Instead of exporting your AWS credentials as environment variables, you will need to attach the [deployment IAM role](quick-start.md#prerequisites) to your EC2 instance profile.
-Your EC2 instance needs at least 1 vCPU and 2GB of memory; the cheapest suitable instance type is a `t2.small`.
+We recommend at least an `m5.large` instance type, but even one as small as `t2.small` should be sufficient.

 ## Teardown
 Run `mage teardown` to remove all Panther infrastructure, including S3 buckets that are normally retained if just the CloudFormation stack were deleted.
-If you used a master stack (i.e. did *not* `mage deploy`), then `STACK=your-stack-name mage teardown`
+If you have a single top-level Panther stack, then `STACK=your-stack-name mage teardown`

 In summary, teardown will: